The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 1. It should feel effortless to create things.

-2. Iteration should be ridiculously fast.
+1. Iteration should be ridiculously fast.

-So CAD should let you adjust a tolerance or tweak a feature quickly, without breaking half your timeline.
+3D printing is basically: Design, Print, Realize something doesn’t fit, Curse, Reprint.
+So CAD should let you adjust a tolerance or tweak a feature quickly, without wasting hours.

-3. The software should actually understand 3D printing.
+1. The software should actually understand 3D printing.

 We want CAD that proactively checks for: